mathornton01/Sequence-Similarity-Interval-Overlap-Proportion/readme.txt

 Biosequence Transition Probability Similarity Scoring Software By Micah

+For a tutorial on usage, and guide to the reasoning in this project please see: https://people.smu.edu/34915677/2019/03/03/simultaneous-multinomial-confidence-intervals-for-genomic-comparison/

 If you would like to estimate the sequence similarity and produce hierarchical dendrograms of orgnisms based on the number of overlapping confidence intervals then you should run the following code, please find some detailed